Chronic obstructive pulmonary diseaseCOPD; Bronchitis - chronic; Chronic bronchitis; Emphysema

 As symptoms become more frequent or COPD becomes more severe, inhalers will likely be needed every day.
 These inhalers are called long-acting drugs and you only need to use them once or twice a day, depending on which one is prescribed.
 It is important to use these inhalers every day whether or not your symptoms are present.

-Inhaled corticosteroids (ICS) may be added to bronchodilator inhalers just described for patients with more severe COPD.
+Inhaled corticosteroids (ICS) may be added to bronchodilator inhalers just described for patients with more severe COPD and more frequent exacerbations.
 Side effects include oral infections and hoarseness.
-However, regular use of inhaled corticosteroids for patients who experience frequent exacerbations may be tried, as they can decrease their frequency.
+However, regular use of inhaled corticosteroids for people who experience frequent exacerbations may be tried, as they can decrease their frequency.

 - Improve exercise endurance